 To remove hard paint from a brush, soak the bristles in white vinegar for an hour.
 Fill another saucepan with white vinegar.
 Soak the brush and cover the saucepan.
 Bring the vinegar to boil.
 Remove it from the heat, and let it cool for a minute.
 Remove the brush, and gently comb the bristles to remove the paint.

 Painting may be your hobby, your passion, an assignment given to you in school, or a way to earn your living.
 Whatever be the reason, a painter knows the importance of well-maintained brushes, and he always makes it a point to clean and dry them.
-Here, in this ArtHearty article, we will look into some of the easy and effective ways of cleaning paintbrushes.
+Here, we will look into some of the easy and effective ways of cleaning paintbrushes.

 How to Clean Paintbrushes